Recent research indicates that 1 in 7

 of an

-medications, steroids, and even antidepressants can create anxiety
+and some anti-anxiety medications can also create anxiety

 Intoxication from stimulants such as

-caffeine, cocaine, and amphetamines may produce this state.
-In fact,
+● caffeine ● cocaine ● amphetamines may produce this state.

 repeated cocaine use may eventually cause feelings of panic, and the